shakao/skillmap-game-of-life/activity1.md

 ## 🕹️ Play the game

 Open the game window to take a look at the Game of Life and **🕹️ try it**.
 Try button **A** to pause and unpause.
-You can use button **B** to step through one generation at a time.
+You can use button **B** to advance one step at a time.

 When you're ready to continue, click into the instructions tab again!

-Here we see a grid of cells, colored cell is 'alive' and black is 'dead' and cells next to one another can 'see' each other.
+Here we see a grid of cells, colored cell are 'alive' and black cells are 'dead' and cells next to one another can 'see' each other.
 Observe the game to see the rich patterns evolve in time.

 ![Gif of multiple pentadecathlon patterns in game of life](https://raw.githubusercontent.com/shakao/skillmap-game-of-life/master/images/gospers-penta.gif)